mkrystofiak1/mkrystofiak1/README.md

 - Anything space!
 - Anything that may be interesting, fun, or enlightening!

-It may be nice to be remote, however I am willing to kickstart my proffesional career by any means necessary.
+It may be nice to be remote, however I am willing to kickstart my profesional career by any means necessary.
 I do have three dogs, and my fiance may not be super happy to have me gone...
 She'll be fine..

 #### Coursework Uploaded: